LavanyaC22/ML-Climate-Project-Fall2022/journal.md

+12/04
+- uploaded EDA of processed data

+12/03
+- finished downloading and processing climate data from AgERA4
+- raw files can be accessed here:

 11/30
 - uploaded file for processing data downloaded from AgERA5
 - next steps: once all data has been downloaded (currently only 3 countries have been downloaded), process them using this file